rafaelfe/pomo/README.md

 macOS:
 * Download the latest stable release [here](https://github.com/rafaelfe/pomo/releases/download/1.0/pomo.macOS.v1.0.zip).
 * Unzip it,
-* Enable third-party applications on the System Settings,
+* Enable third-party applications on the System Settings:
+** Go to macOS System Settings -> Security & Privacy -> General tab -> Allow apps downloaded from: Appstore
 * Right-click to open.
 * Right-click to open again.
 * Move it to the Applications folder and enjoy.